 Here are some checks you can do to ensure that the cables and ports are working properly:

-- If you’re using an external hard drive or USB, connect it to the USB ports on the motherboard, instead of the ones on the PC cabinet.
+- If you are connecting an external hard drive or even another USB, go for the USB ports on the motherboard instead of those on the computer case.

 Fix 3: Update the Driver

 Outdated drivers hamper the connectivity between your storage drive and the computer.
-In most cases, Windows automatically downloads and installs the later updates.
-But, Windows may skip some updates, so it’s best to manually update the relevant drivers.
+In most cases, Windows automatically downloads and installs the latest updates.
+However, Windows may miss some updates, especially for specific drives, so it is best to update the relevant drivers manually.

 To update the drivers for your storage drive, follow these steps: